kda2495/IPA_Downloader/README_EN.md

 • Connect your device to the PC via USB and trust the computer.
 • The script will automatically install all applications found in the `Apps` folder.

+**Important Note:**
+To install the app, the name of the ipa-file must be in Latin characters.

 #### 8. Clear Apps folder
 • The script will wipe the `Apps` folder, deleting all downloaded applications.